carpentries-incubator/twitter-with-twarc/_episodes/08-analysis-tools.md

 out of our dataframe and convert it to a list.
 Then we can convert the list into one long string.

-We can do this all in
+We can do this all in one cell.
-one line of code.

-#FIXME
-Describe the algorhythm and a little bit about what else it does, like remove stop words and url's, determines language, etc.

 TextBlob requires its own special datatype, so we convert our string into a blob.
 Then we send the blob through TextBlob's